-§83.
+§37:83.
 Unlawful acts

-A. Only licensees may issue a report on financial statements of any other person, firm, organization, or governmental unit or otherwise offer to render or render any attest service.
-This restriction does not prohibit any act of a public official or public employee in the performance of that person's duties as such or prohibit the performance by any person of other services involving the use of accounting skills including the preparation of tax returns, management advisory services, and the preparation of financial statements without the issuance of reports thereon.
+A. Only licensees or individuals granted privileges under R.S.
+37:94 may issue a report on financial statements of any other person, firm, organization, or governmental unit, which purports to be in compliance with standards applicable to attest services, or otherwise offer to render or render any attest service.
+This restriction does not apply to nonlicensees who use accounting skills in the preparation of tax returns, management advisory services, and the preparation of financial statements without the issuance of reports thereon.
 This restriction also does not apply to nonlicensees who may prepare financial statements which do not purport to be in compliance with the Statements on Standards for Accounting and Review Services.

-B. Licensees performing attest services must provide those services in accordance with applicable professional standards.
+B. Licensees or individuals granted privileges under R.S.
+37:94 performing attest services must provide those services in accordance with applicable professional standards.

-C. No person shall use or assume the title "certified public accountant" or the abbreviation "CPA" or any other title, designation, words, letters, abbreviation, sign, card, or device tending to indicate that such person is a certified public accountant, unless the person holds a valid active certificate issued as provided for in this Part.
+C. No person shall use or assume the title "certified public accountant" or the abbreviation "CPA" or any other title, designation, words, letters, abbreviation, sign, card, or device tending to indicate that such person is a certified public accountant, unless the person holds a valid active certificate issued as provided for in this Part or a privilege pursuant to R.S.
+37:94.